Welcome to today's edition of the Rush 24-7 podcast.

 Speaking of Germany, of course, President Obama with a joint press conference this morning with Angela Merkel.

-She is perhaps unique on the world stage among all of the European Union leaders in that she is not spellbound.
+She is perhaps unique on the world stage among all of the European Union leaders in that she is not spellbound and she's not rendered a little high school cheerleader when Obama comes to town.

-Story here from Baden Baden, Germany.
+Story here from Baden, Germany.

 Last time Obama came to Germany, he was campaigning for the White House.

-But today, there is an undercurrent, uh, however slight of resentment against the U.S. and its role in the global financial meltdown.
+But today, there is an undercurrent, however slight of resentment against the U.S. and its role in the global financial meltdown.

-I I thought the resentment of the United States was fixed because I thought Obama went over there, the G20.
+I thought the resentment of the United States was fixed because I thought Obama went over there, the G20.

 I thought he apologized.

-I thought he gave up uh he handed him quite a lot of America.
+He handed him quite a lot of America.

 And basically, you know, it's one thing.